-Shakti Bhakti Ensemble is a Santa Cruz based dance company dedicated to the exposition of Odissi Classical Indian Dance.
+Shakti Bhakti Ensemble is a SF Bay Area based dance company dedicated to the exposition of Odissi Classical Indian Dance.
 Shakti Bhakti dancers are passionate about sharing the ancient art of Odissi Dance with audiences around the world.

 Revital Carroll, founder and artistic director, had studied Odissi Dance with some of India’s most eminent dance gurus; Gangadhar Pradhan, Bichitrannada Swain, Sujata Mohapatra, and Ratikant Mohapatra, to name a few.
 She teaches and performs world wide, and continues her studies under Niharika Mohanty of Guru Shradha.

 Revital Carroll is an internationally acclaimed performer and teacher of Classical Indian Dance.
 She is the founder of Shakti Bhakti School of Dance, author of Mudras of India and the Mudras of Indian Dance Card Deck, and creator of three instructional DVDs: Temple Goddess Workout, Odissi Dance Foundations, and Odissi Dance Spins and Choreography.
 She studied traditional Odissi Dance in Odisha, India with some of the most eminent dance gurus on the subcontinent.
 Revital draws her inspiration from the elements of nature, the wisdom of her own body, and the rich spiritual heritage of India.
 She lives in Northern California, and offers Odissi Dance workshops and performances worldwide.